 The material for this suit is brown serge of a beautiful shade and excellent quality, and makes an elegant and becoming dress and one that will wear well.
-The suit consists of an Eton blouse and skirt of the brown serge, to be worn with shirt-waists.
+The suit consists of a skirt of brown serge, to be worn with shirt-waists.
 Eight white percale waists are necessary.
 These waists are worn with white standing turndown collars, and at all times a brown leather belt and narrow black silk tie must be worn.
-This suit should in every case, if possible, be made up before the pupil leaves home, and should be worn as a travelling dress in coming to Milledgeville.
+This suit should in every case, if possible, be made up before the pupil leaves home, and should be worn as a travelling dress in coming to Milledgeville of Milledgeville merchants from whom they may be obtained.
+Students must not undertake to make up this uniform or to buy any part of it until after the circular is received.
+(See illustrations.)
+This suit will be worn for every day throughout the year.

 A circular containing full and explicit directions for making this suit will be sent to every prospective student of the College before the middle of July.
-The circular will also contain an itemized price list of the goods required and the addresses of Milledgeville merchants from whom they may be obtained.
-Students must not undertake to make up this uniform or to buy any part of it until after the circular is received. illustrations.)
-This suit will be worn for every day throughout the year.
+The circular will also contain an itemized price list of the goods required and the addresses